 Day 3: AfternoonLunch options are slim in the Museum Campus' immediate vicinity unless you're in the mood for fast food.
 You could head to The Phoenix Restaurant , which is just a couple miles away from the Museum Campus and a short walk from the Cermak-Chinatown Station, the very next Red Line stop south of the Roosevelt Station, and try the daily dim sum.
 Colorful paintings contribute to the festive mood as you sample from an array of more than 50 dim sum delicacies, and on top of that there's a regular menu offering traditional Peking duck, sweet and sour pork, lemon chicken and orange beef along with fresh seafood and vegetarian tofu dishes.

 Day 3: EveningWhile the stately marble museum temples surrounding Grant Park draw millions each year with their collections of paintings, sculpture, scientific exhibits and biological specimens, not all of Chicago's landmark institutions are so serious.
-Case in point, The Second City at 1616 N. Wells St. in Old Town near Lincoln Park.
+Case in point, The Second City at 1616 N. Wells St. in Old Town near Lincoln Park is one of the more iconic things to do in Chicago.
 Since 1959 the performers at The Second City have been cracking audiences up with their sketch and improvisational comedy antics, and the theater's list of alumni reads like a who's who of movie and television stars: Alan Arkin, Fred Willard, John Belushi, Bill Murray, John Candy, Mike Myers, Chris Farley, Steve Carell, Amy Sedaris, Stephen Colbert and Tina Fey, among others.

 By Frank Swanson

 Often called Chicago's front yard, Grant Park really does create that impression with its broad, tree-bordered lawns spread out like a green picnic blanket before a wall of downtown high-rises.
-There's no better place to kick off your sightseeing itinerary since most of Chicago's top attractions either adjoin or are within sight of the park.
+There's no better place to kick off your sightseeing itinerary since many of the top things to do in Chicago either adjoin or are within sight of the park.
 The park's centerpiece is Buckingham Memorial Fountain, a city icon since its 1927 installation.
 Within its wide pool, four stylized bronze seahorses spew water at three tiers of overflowing basins.
 At night the splashing water is synchronized to a light and music show.

 In the shadow of John Hancock Center and just off Michigan Avenue stands an institution dedicated to visionary creativity: the Museum of Contemporary Art.
 Focusing on works created since 1945 in a wide range of media, the museum's collection is edgy, challenging and sometimes confounding, and the modern building's bright, airy galleries suit the exhibits to a T.